 Direct inquiries to Licensing at 512.936.7605 or email@example.com.

 Creditors who finance sales of goods or services must register with the OCCC.
-To find out whether a particular company needs to register, please contact Ann Harrington or visit the Registered Creditor page.
+To find out whether a particular company needs to register, please contact the Licensing Department or visit the Registered Creditor page.
 Registration requires providing contact and address information and payment of a small annual fee to the agency.
-Once the information is provided and the fees are paid, the company can set up an ALECS account to print their certificate.
+Once an account is set up in ALECS, the information is entered though the system and the fees are paid, the company can print their certificate.
 This certificate is to be displayed in the business for consumer awareness.
 You can download application or amendment forms and learn more here.

 Educational activities are critical to maintaining a positive and effective regulatory presence.
 These programs are designed to provide credit information that meets the needs of credit consumers and industries in Texas.
 The agency has prepared information in Spanish and English on various credit-related topics such as home equity, credit basics for consumers, lending terms, and pawn transactions.

 Credit information is delivered through:

 Presentations at community events such as trade or credit fairs